Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/RGB renderer/README.md

 ## How it works

-1. Create an `AGSRaster` from a from a local raster file.
+1. Create an `AGSRaster` from a local raster file.
 2. Create an `AGSRasterLayer` from the raster.
 3. Create an `AGSBasemap` from the raster layer and set it to the map.
 4. Create an `AGSRGBRenderer`, specifying the `stretchParameters` and other properties.